Kyooz/thorvg-godot/README.md

-# ThorVG-Godot
+# Lottie on godot powered by ThorVG SW render

 High-performance Lottie animation rendering for Godot Engine 4.3+ using optimized ThorVG backend.

 ![ThorVG Godot Demo](thor-lottie.gif)

-*Lottie animations running at 146 FPS with ThorVG's optimized multi-threaded rendering*
+*Lottie animations running at 146 FPS with ThorVG's software render optimized multi-threaded rendering*

 Note: this is an integration demo for personal use, so features may fail/be incomplete and may not perform as expected.